 Dr. Gho can be cocky at times, with the best example being his insult (“If he had opted for our technique, Wayne would have avoided looking like Quasimodo”) of Wayne Rooney’s pretty decent hair transplant.

 Online hair loss forum posts have largely been skeptical about Dr. Gho’s ability to regenerate hair via his “partial longitudinal follicular unit transplantation (PL-FUT)” Hair Stem Cell TransplantationTM technique.
-Some people think that even if the technique works, in all likelihood the donor hair and the recipient hair will both be thinner than normal (one of the studies from Dr. Gho that I linked to earlier concludes that the hair in both sites is of the same original thickness and caliber).
-A number of hair transplant surgeons such as Dr. Ray Woods and Dr. William Rassman have also expressed serious doubt about Dr. Gho’s technique.
-Dr. Woods does suggest that he and others have seen a 5 percent regeneration of transected hair follicles, and this is a fascinating phenomenon.
-Why can’t scientists/surgeons do better than 5 percent?
-The HASCI exposed website is worth a read in its entirety.
+Some people think that even if the technique works, in all likelihood the donor hair and the recipient hair will both be thinner than normal.
+One of the studies from Dr. Gho that I linked to earlier concludes that the hair in both sites is of the same original thickness and caliber.

-Irrespective of the probability of HST regenerating donor hair or not, most of Dr. Gho’s patients who have posted online seem to like their hair transplant results, so thankfully he at the very least seems to be a good hair transplant surgeon.
+Irrespective of the probability of HST regenerating donor hair or not, most of Dr. Gho’s patients who have posted online seem to like their hair transplant results.
+So thankfully, the doctor at the very least seems to be a good hair transplant surgeon.